José Luis Manzano: Political activities

-In 2008 Manzano was honored in Argentina's parliament (the National Congress of Argentina) along with other former members for helping to reconstruct Argentina's returning democracy.
+In 2008 Manzano was honored in Argentina's parliament (the National Congress of Argentina) along with other former members who had taken their seats in 1983, for helping to reconstruct Argentina's returning democracy.

 United States

-From 1993 to 1995 Manzano lived in California where he began to develop his career in the private sector acting as an international consultant.
-He lived in Washington, D.C in 1994 where he joined the Republican Party.
+From 1993 to 1995 Manzano lived in the United States where he began to develop his career in the private sector acting as an international consultant.
+He lived in Washington, D.C., in 1994 where he associated himself with Republican Party politicians.
 In 1995, he studied English and American domestic policy at the University of San Diego, and created a consulting firm called Integra Investments S.A., where he serves as the company's president.
-Integra Investments has offices in Washington, Miami, Buenos Aires and Mendoza.
+While living in the US, Manzano worked for Cuban-American businessman Jorge Mas Canosa, representing Mas Canosa's business interests in Central America and Argentina.
+In 1996 Mas Canosa provided the initial funding for the creation of Supercanal Holding S.A.
 In late 1995, after spending two years away from Argentina, he returned home with plans of pursuing a business career.